-As you prepare to fill out the FAFSA, one of the first things you need to do is to create an FSA ID — which acts as your signature, and most importantly, records of income earned in an earlier tax year.
+As you prepare to fill out the FAFSA, one of the first things you need to do is to create an FSA ID — which acts as your signature, and most importantly, to retrieve records of income earned in an earlier tax year.

 Once you’ve assembled all the necessary materials, filling out the FAFSA should be a fairly simple task.